-We live in the age of the mobile web with desktop search usage in slow decline in favour of mobile search.
-In 2016 a Google report showed in an average day, more than 1/4 of all users only use a smartphone, nearly 2X as many as those who only use a computer.
+Mobile web with desktop search usage is in slow decline in favour of mobile search.
+Google reported on average, more than 1/4 of all users only use a smartphone, nearly 2X as many as those who only use a computer.

 However, it’s 2015 that became the moment for Google to move their focus to a mobile-first user experience.
 What happened?
 Well, 2015 was the year that mobile search officially overtook desktop on Google.

 With the next pivotal moment coming to Google in the form of the Mobile-first index, I felt it appropriate to look at what’s happened in the past and what’s coming in the future.